drexelwireless/dragonradio/README.md

 ## Building the radio

-If you are using Ubuntu, the `build-dependencies.sh` script will build and install all dependencies, including any necessary packages and all submodules in the `dependencies` directory.

-After installing the dependencies, typing `make` should suffice to build the radio binary, which is `full-radio`.
+If you are using Ubuntu, the `build.sh` script will install all necessary dependencies and build the radio binary, which is named `full-radio`.

 ## Running the radio